timelsass/boldgrid-inspirations/readme.txt

 == Changelog ==

+= 1.1.8 In progress =
+* New feature:	JIRA WPB-599	Added options for plugin and theme auto-updates via WordPress autoupdater.

 = 1.1.7 =
 * Bug fix:		JIRA WPB-2032	Fixed issue when activating key.
 Added nonce to api key form.
 * Rework:		JIRA WPB-2030	Updated the "I don't have an API key" section.